Chucky2401/Restic-Scripts/README.md

 1. Download all the files and folders, and put it in folder of your choice and create a folder named `logs` if necessary
 2. Run the script in a PowerShell console!
-At the the first run, the script will ask you a couple of questions to create all the settings.
+At the the first run, the script will ask you a couple of questions to create all the settings.[^1]

 #### Clean-Restic - Examples

-1. .\Clean-Restic.ps1 -Game "V Rising"
+1. .\Clean-Restic.ps1 -Game "V Rising" [^2]
 Will clean snapshots for the game "V Rising" and keep the 5 latest snapshots

 2. .\Clean-Restic.ps1 -Game "Cyberpunk 2077" -SnapshotToKeep 1